 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Ivy Tech State College and Saint Mary-of-the-Woods College (SMWC) are collaborating in Child Care Learning to provide current and prospective child care providers an avenue for education and professional recognition of their skills.
+Ivy Tech State College and Saint Mary-of-the-Woods College (SMWC) are collaborating in child care learning to provide current and prospective child care providers an avenue for education and professional recognition of their skills.
 The program consists of five courses, fifteen credits, and does not require a student to become a degree-seeking student at either college.
-Credits transfer easily between the two institutions and may be applied to an Associates or Bachelors degree at a later time.
+Credits transfer easily between the two institutions and may be applied to an Associates or Bachelor's degree at a later time.
 The courses are designed for the working child care provider, and are therefore conducted over the Internet for anytime learning.
 A rolling enrollment will be used, which means courses start when enrollment meets a minimum number and end when the student has completed the course work, but all assignments must be done within 5 months of course start date.
-It is important to check with
+It is important to contact the people below to verify course dates and enrollments

 The five course series is designed to prepare a working child care provider with the coursework necessary to apply for the Child Development Associate (CDA) credential from the Council for Early Childhood Professional Recognition.
 The CDA credential is nationally recognized.
 The purpose of the CDA is to enhance the quality of child care by defining, evaluating, and recognizing the competence of child care providers and home visitors.